Annual General Meeting

 Additional Topics Covered at an Annual General Meeting (AGM)

 If the company has not been performing well, the AGM is also when shareholders can question the board of directors and management as to why performance has been poor.
 The shareholders can demand satisfactory answers as well as inquire about the strategies that management plans to implement to turn the company around.
 The AGM is also when shareholders can vote on company matters other than electing the board of directors.
-For example, if management is contemplating a merger or an acquisition, the proposal can be presented to the shareholders and they can vote on whether or not the company should proceed.
+For example, if management is contemplating a merger or an acquisition, the proposal can be presented to the shareholders, and they can vote on whether or not the company should proceed.

 Several other elements may be added to an AGM agenda.
 Often, the company’s directors and executives use an AGM as their opportunity to share their vision of the company’s future with the shareholders.
 For example, at the AGM for Berkshire Hathaway, Warren Buffett delivers long speeches on his views of the company and the economy as a whole.